Our school has made many adaptations to ensure that we are accessible for people with disabilities.

 Each classroom is equipped with a digital Soundfield System to support children with hearing impairments and all classrooms are carpeted.

 At St. Peter’s, we ensure that all children are able to take advantage of extra-curricular trips and experiences.
 We work alongside the venue to determine accessibility and suitability and plan the trip with parents to ensure we are able to remove barriers to participation for children.
-We can also offer financial support for trips, this can be discussed with Mrs Thwaites in the office.
+We can also offer financial support for trips, this can be discussed with Mrs Godfrey in the school office.